 Automotive Services

-Car lockouts and key programming are huge money makers.
-Modern vehicles need transponder keys that you’ll program to the car’s computer system.
+Car lockouts and key programming are big money makers.
+Modern vehicles need transponder keys that you program to the car’s computer system.

 Learning how to program transponder keys and work with key fobs is essential.
 Some locksmiths specialize entirely in automotive work because the margins are better.